St Nicholas Church, Hedsor

 Safeguarding

 The parish of Hedsor is committed to the safeguarding of children, young people and adults.
-However, we are currently without a Parish Safeguarding Officer.
-Note that the Diocese of Oxford’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA).
-If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
-If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services.
+We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer (PSO).
+Our Diocese of Oxford’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor who advises our PSO.
+If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the PSO or the Diocesan Safeguarding Advisor.
+If you have immediate concerns about the safety of someone, please contact the police and your local authority’s children or adult social care services.

 St Nicholas Safeguarding Web Page